Reego/Planet-Generator/README.md

 # Planet-Generator
-Procedurally Generated Planets with JavaScript
+Procedurally Generated Planets with JavaScript using 3D Simplex noise and filtering.